canonical/mir/doc/sphinx/make-your-own-compositor.md

 ---

 # Using Mir Libraries to Build Your Own Wayland Compositor
-At this point, you're probably taken away by Mir's capabilities and want to use it and the supporting libraries to build your own Wayland compositor.
+If you've seen [the demo tutorial](explore-mir-using-demos), you're probably taken away by Mir's capabilities and want to use it and the supporting libraries to build your own Wayland compositor.
 This section will guide you through the installation and basic usage of Mir.
+You'll be even more impressed by how easy it is to create a Wayland compositor using Mir!

 ### A barebones Mir compositor